 Also known as “the smaller apes”, gibbons are one of the most endangered of ape species due to loss of their habitat as well as poaching and illegal trade for tourism purposes.
 Moreover, gibbons are one of the few species that remain monogamous.
 If their partner dies, they are unlikely to mate with another gibbon, giving little to no chance of new babies.

-The main activities will be to feed the gibbons, clean their enclosures and perhaps most importantly, to give them love, attention and to “socialise” with these beautiful and charming creatures.
+The main volunteer activities at the animal sanctuary will be to feed the gibbons, clean their enclosures and perhaps most importantly, to give them love, attention and to “socialise” with these beautiful and charming creatures.
 This will help them get used to interacting with human beings as they can no longer be released into the wild.
 Their quality of life is of paramount importance to this project.
 The gibbons will remain in the sanctuary for the duration of their lives, as they would be at extreme risk if returned to the wild.

-The sanctuary is aimed at gibbons.
+The animal sanctuary is aimed at gibbons.
 However, it does not reject any animal in need!
-Over the previous years, other furry friends in need have made it here, including over 20 macaque monkeys, a bear, two jackals and a even a bearcat.
+Over the previous years, other furry friends in need have made it here, including over 20 macaque monkeys, a bear, two jackals and even a bearcat.

-Surrounded by lush nature, the center creates an environment that resembles that of their natural habitat, the gibbons live in huge cages which are interconnected by wired tunnels in order to keep them safe while at the same time giving them as much space as possible to do what they do best: swing!
+Surrounded by lush nature, the Mae Sot center creates an environment that resembles that of their natural habitat, the gibbons live in huge cages which are interconnected by wired tunnels in order to keep them safe while at the same time giving them as much space as possible to do what they do best: swing!
 These creatures are considered some of the world’s best acrobats and they are able to jump from tree to tree as far as 15 meters apart!

-A compassionate attitude towards animals is of course required for this project!
+At the Thailand volunteer animal rescue project a compassionate attitude towards animals is of course required for this project!
 You should leave this project knowing that you have helped, cared for and given love to these deserving and fascinating creatures.

 Some of the activities you will be involved with include: